Anna Plowden: Earky life and education

 She was the daughter of British industrialist and politician Edwin Plowden and educational reformer Bridget Plowden (Lord and Lady Plowden).
 After attending New Hall School in Boreham near Chelmsford, Essex, England, she enrolled at the Institute of Archaeology in 1962.
 At the time, the Institute was a college within the University of London, though it is now part of University College London.
 She earned a Diploma in Conservation in 1963, which led to a Fellowship from the British School of Archaeology in Iraq.
 This opportunity enabled her to contribute to the conservation and restoration of the Nimrud Ivories at the National Museum of Iraq.

 Career

 She worked as a freelance conservator, having set up her own business, Anna Plowden Ltd, in 1968.
 In order to take on larger projects, her business merged with Peter Smith (R and R) Ltd in 1985; Plowden and Smith Ltd remains "one of the largest and most successful businesses in the conservation private sector".

+The Royal Warrant Holders Association established the Plowden Medal Conservation Award in 1999 in commemoration of Plowden.
+The award has become the most significant in the UK Conservation sector.